pomerium/documentation/content/docs/reference/branding/error-message-first-paragraph.md

 Customize the **Error Message Header** in the Console:

   1. Enter your custom error message
 ![Error message box](./img/branding-error-message-header.png)

-2. Select **Show Error Details** for the route you want to display the custom error message
+  1. Select **Show Error Details** for the route where you want to display the custom error message
 ![Show error details for a specific route](./img/branding-show-error-details.png)

-3. View your custom error message
+  1. View your custom error message
 ![Shows custom error message](./img/branding-custom-error-message.png)